Questions & Answers

 Q: What food will you be sending home with the puppy?

-Q: Do you get paid by Diamond to advertise their dog food?
+Q: Do you get paid by Purina to advertise their dog food?

 Q: What supplies do you recommend?

 A: You’re going to want a hair brush, and we recommend the Furminator.
 If you figure out a way to monetize Golden Retriever hair, let us know.
 We use slow-feed bowls when puppies get old enough to use them.
-Puppies tend to eat so fast that they’ll occasionally throw up what they just ate.
-A slow-feed bowl prevents that.
+Puppies tend to eat so fast that they’ll occasionally throw up what they just ate, which is another reason to eventually switch to a large breed puppy food.
+A slow-feed bowl prevents puppy from devouring the food faster than its system can handle.
 You’ll want to make sure your puppy has fresh water, and Golden Retrievers like to swim, so start out with a smaller bowl or gravity-fed watering system that prevents puppy from splashing water all over the room (Hank used to love to do this).
 Also, you’ll want a bottle of Zymox Otic 1.0% Hydrocortisone solution.
 This is for treating ear infections.
 If your dog develops an ear infection, you’ll want the medicine on hand right now rather than waiting two days for Amazon to deliver it.